 The overall duration of the assessment of cardiac and respiratory function must be at least 5 minutes.
 Any spontaneous return of cardiac or respiratory activity should prompt another 5 minutes of checks.

 Vital signs checked:

-• Carotid pulse absent on palpation Yes No
+• Carotid pulse absent onpalpation Yes No

 • Heart sounds absent on auscultation Yes No

-• Respirations absent for one minute Yes No
+• Respiratory Effort Absent Yes No

 AFTER 5 minutes of continued cardiorespiratory arrest the following checks should be made: